Writing Bar Exam Answers

 Reprinted courtesy of James H. Chapman ©Copyright 2020, Tax Law Institute.
 All rights Reserved

-Photo above of the Reagan Office Building Washington DC traditional site of the administration of the Nonattorney Examination
+Photo above of the Reagan Office Building Washington DC, the traditional site of the administration of the Nonattorney Examination